 We understand the importance of identifying the key competencies to evaluate fluid and crystallized intelligence, which is why we have well-crafted aptitude tests that ensure a thorough evaluation with insightful results.
 Mercer | Mettl’s cognitive ability tests measure core brain skills, such as attention, memory and speed.

-Verbal ability is apt for managerial roles, corporate communication, PR related jobs.
+The verbal ability test is apt for managerial roles, corporate communication, PR related jobs.
 It is a type of test that can be used for all kinds of recruitments.
 Verbal ability ensures that individuals can easily convey and communicate their thoughts.

-Logical Ability is related to quick decision-making and concluding with the help of facts and available information.
-It can be used to recruit HR professionals, managerial roles, computer programmers, etc. -precisely any job that involves a logical approach to a problem.
+The logical ability test is related to quick decision-making and concluding with the help of facts and available information.
+Therefore, it can be used to recruit HR professionals, management professionals, computer programmers, etc. (it includes precisely any job that involves approaching every problem logically).

-Decision-making is apt to recruit for roles such as management professionals, HR professionals, senior-level executives, project managers, business analysts, etc. It is an effective way to evaluate candidates for jobs involving decision-making as part of daily work.
+The decision-making test is apt to recruit managers, HR professionals, senior-level executives, project managers, business analysts, etc. Moreover, it is an effective way to evaluate candidates for jobs involving decision-making as part of daily work.

-Abstract Reasoning involves identifying patterns and analyzing complex problems.
-It is suitable to recruit mechanical engineers, design engineers, product designers, architects, system designers and others.
+The abstract reasoning test involves identifying patterns and analyzing complex problems.
+It is suitable for mechanical engineers, design engineers, product designers, architects, system designers, etc.

-Spatial Reasoning is about visualizing two-dimensional and three-dimensional shapes and objects.
-Such tests are suitable for recruiting designers, engineers and architects who deal with shapes, patterns and objects.
+The spatial reasoning test is about visualizing two-dimensional and three-dimensional shapes and objects.
+Therefore, such tests are suitable for recruiting designers, engineers and architects dealing with shapes, patterns and objects.